Serving Size: 2 Capsules

 Other Ingredients: Vegetable Capsule

 Epazote leaf powder

-Known to remove all tumors, cyst, uterine fibroids, swellings, restore auto immune system to normal, remove all parasites from the body, helps with sleep, flushes the kidney and liver, and helps to normalize the male and female system.
+Known to remove all tumours, cyst, uterine fibroids, swellings, restore the autoimmune system to normal, remove all parasites from the body, helps with sleep, flushes the kidney and liver, and helps to normalize the male and female system.

 Epazote leaf is also used to regulate the menstrual cycle and relieve severe cramps.
 Taken for one to two consecutive month the menstrual cycle will regulate itself to the 28 days cycle and the muscles of the uterus will become smooth again preventing severe cramps with the associated pain.